Playas Rock

-"Playas Rock" is the third single by American rapper Hurricane Chris from his debut studio album, 51/50 Ratchet (2007).
-The hip hop song was produced by Mr. Collipark, and features Boxie.
+"Playas Rock" is a song by American rapper Hurricane Chris, released by J Records and Polo Grounds Music on December 15, 2007 as the third single from his debut studio album, 51/50 Ratchet (2007).
+It was produced by American record producer Mr. Collipark, and features guest vocals from "Boxie", who remains unidentified to public sources.

 Chart performance

 The single peaked at number 25 on the Hot Rap Tracks and number 47 on the Hot R&B Songs charts.

 Samples

 The song contains a sample of "Love's Holiday", as performed by Earth, Wind and Fire.

 Music video

-Singer Nicole Wray makes a cameo appearance in the music video.
+American singer Nicole Wray makes a cameo appearance in the music video.